BitcoinDesign/Bitcoin-Icons/README.md

 ## What is Bitcoin Icons?
-Bitcoin Icons is an Open source set of icons made for Bitcoin centric applications.
+Bitcoin Icons is an open source set of icons made for Bitcoin centric applications.
 Once enough icon additions are made to the repo a live web app will be hosted through github pages at bitcoinicons.com.